mheberger/upstream-delineator/README.md

 A set of Python scripts for delineating watersheds or drainage basins using data from [MERIT-Hydro](https://doi.org/10.1029/2019WR024873) and [MERIT-Basins](https://doi.org/10.1029/2019WR025287).
-The script outputs subbasins and a river network graph representation, which can be useful for watershed modeling or machine learning applications.
+The script outputs geospatial data for subbasins and river reaches, and creates a river network graph representation, which can be useful for watershed modeling or machine learning applications.

-These kinds of subbasins are also sometimes referred to as "Hydrologic Response Units" or HRUs.

-This script also lets you subdivide the watershed at specific locations if you provide additional points that fall inside the main watershed, as shown in red in the image below.
+This script also lets you subdivide the watershed at specific locations, such as gages, if you provide additional points that fall inside the main watershed, as shown in red in the image below.

 ![Subbasins illustration](img/subbasins_map.jpg)